 7. Panasonic PT-VMZ51U WUXGA Laser Projector

-Panasonic’s PT-VMZ51U projector is similar to the PT-VZ580U reviewed above, but with a few major advantages, namely a much higher contrast ratio, more lumens, and a laser light source (instead of a lamp) that delivers consistent brightness and colour accuracy.
+Panasonic’s PT-VMZ51U projector boasts high lumens, a high contrast ratio, and a laser light source (instead of a lamp) that delivers consistent brightness and colour accuracy.

-If you have a preference for Panasonic projectors or want a non-4K laser projector that doesn’t cost as much as something like the BenQ LK936ST, this is what you should look at.
+If you have a preference for Panasonic projectors or want a non-4K laser projector that pumps out a ton of lumens, this is what you should look at.

 Technologies & Specs